kleros/dao-module/docs/setup_guide.md

 ### Setting the module's arbitrator

-By default, the arbitrator to which Realitio sends disputed proposal is the Safe's multisig itself.
+By default, the arbitrator to which Realitio sends disputed proposals is the Safe's multisig itself.
 Of course this goes against the spirit of decentralized governance, but it could be useful during setup and the early days of the DAO.
 Eventually, the ruling power should be given to an impartial third party, a.k.a.
 Kleros.

 For testing purposes, we recommend to start using a centralized arbitrator, fully controled by the deployer address.
 To deploy a centralized abritrator together with a proxy contract that connects Realitio with the arbitrator, run: